heoj10272/heoj10272.github.io/_posts/study/aws/2022-06-11-SAA ExamTopics 41~50.md

 <hr/>
 <br>

-Answer :
+Answer : D

 해설 :

+Amazon SQS is used for capturing data asynchronously.
+SNS is not correct because there is no resilient once SNS pushes messages out .

+Why is it D and not C?
+Because if the consumer consumes connections that doesn't make sense.

-1차 시도 :
+1차 시도 : C

 <br>
 <hr/>